wlugmayr/chimerax-starmap/README.md

 a robust statistical model that identifies local backbone errors in protein structures built into cryo-EM maps by combining local fit-to-density with deep-learning-derived structural information.

+The *MEDIC* integration is based on *PyRosetta*, can be used in addition or independent of the *StarMap v1.1* workflow and integrates a *ChimeraX MEDIC* result viewer to easily inspect problematic areas.

 # Manuscript

 If you use *StarMap* please **read** and **cite**: